dreamfactorysoftware/dreamfactory-book-v2/README.md

 * Make changes in the config.toml file git github_repo (docs repo) and github_project_repo (dreamfactory itself)

+### Logos

+* Logos need to be in svg format and saved to themes/docsy/assets/icons.
+Note that you will most likely need to play around with the height, width, and viewbox in the `<svg>` tag in the inspector until you have something thats fits nicely.

 ### Making Alerts
 ```
 {{< alert >}}This is an alert.{{< /alert >}}